Washington Post Principal of the Year Award

 Nomination Criteria

-Nominees must be principals who:
+Nominees must be principals who demonstrate:

-- Keep abreast of developments in the field of education.
+4. Lifelong Learning: Keeps abreast of developments in the field of education.

 Nomination Process

-- A description of contributions for each of the nomination criteria of approximately 400 words.
+- Nomination Criteria Summary: A description of contributions in each of the five (5) listed nomination criteria, up to 400 words in each category.

-Sample Bio: John Doe is the principal at [a great school in Frederick County, Maryland.]
+John Doe is the principal at [a great school in Frederick County, Maryland.]
 [This great school] serves a unique population, and it takes exceptional leadership to successfully manage the school and its community.
 “Each child has individual and specific requirements, and John makes sure that each need is met with an innovative and caring approach,” wrote a parent, whose daughter attends the school.
 “The safety and security of the students as well as their individual educational goals are paramount in how John supports the children, their families and his staff.
 I have complete confidence and comfort knowing that John has provided an environment where my daughter’s needs can be met and all her abilities nurtured and encouraged as best possible.”
 Mr. Doe began his career in education as a speech pathologist in the Prince George’s County Public Schools system in 1993.
 There he developed and implemented communication-based programs for students with autism, learning, and physical disabilities.
-Mr. Doe earned his MEd and BS in speech/language pathology from Keene University in Keene, NH. - One vertical color photograph.
-Headshot only.
-The image must be a JPG file, and at least 2 MB.
+Mr. Doe earned his MEd and BS in speech/language pathology from Keene University in Keene, NH.

 A screening committee of FCPS administrators and other staff will review the nominations and select a local finalist using a rubric evaluation system.
-The Washington Post will announce the regional winner in March 2023.
+The Washington Post will announce the regional winner in April 2024.